 - Yellow Chartreuse – a sweet, spicy, and herbaceous liqueur made from a secret recipe by Monks in France.
 Liquor is distilled with 130 different herbs, plants, and flowers.
 There are yellow and green varieties of chartreuse.
 The green variety and a bit more about the history of Chartreuse are featured in my gypsy eyes cocktail post.

 - Mezcal – a distilled, agave-based liquor from Mexico known for its extreme range of flavours.
 For this particular cocktail, you will want to use a nice, strong, ‘smokey’ mezcal.
 It needs to be able to contend with the two complex liqueurs.

 - Freshly squeezed lime juice – for the bright, citrusy burst of flavour.

 where is the Naked & Famous cocktail from

-This cocktail was created by Joaquín Simó at the famous Death & Co bar, New York, in 2011.
+This cocktail was created by Joaquín Simó at the famous Death & Co bar, New York (2011), and it is featured in the Death & Co book.
 It is described as being the bastard child of “an illicit Oaxacan love affair between the classic Last Word and a Paper Plane,” (Death & Co).

 Was the name inspired by the sex tape in recent history that had brought a certain Kardashian to fame?
 I guess we can only surmise while sipping on this delicious cocktail.